AI use disclosure

 Last updated: May 2026.

 Aclamos uses generative AI to help operators run shows and ballots.
 This page explains where AI is involved, how it's constrained, and how to opt out.
 It supports our obligations under the EU AI Act (Reg.
-(EU) 2024/1689), Executive Order 14110, and emerging U.S. state laws on AI disclosure (e.g. Colorado AIA SB24-205, California ADMT).
+(EU) 2024/1689, Article 50 — effective August 2 2026), Executive Order 14110, and emerging U.S. state laws on AI disclosure (e.g. Colorado AIA SB24-205, California ADMT).

 Where AI is used

-• Eligibility checks — when an admin opts in, AI summarizes a nomination against the show's eligibility rules.
+- Eligibility checks (admin-initiated) — when an admin opts in, AI summarises a nomination against the show's eligibility rules.
 The admin always makes the final call.

-• Ballotis fraud detection — Claude reads vote patterns and flags coordinated/automated voting.
+mcp:read. - Ballotis fraud detection — Claude reads vote patterns and flags coordinated / automated voting.
 Suspicious votes are quarantined for human review, not silently dropped.

 Always-human-in-the-loop decisions